enyojs/layout/README.md

 ## Panels

-The enyo.Panels kind is designed to satisfy a variety of common application layout use cases.
-For example, controls can be arranged as a carousel, a set of collapsing panels, a card stack that fades between panels, a grid, and more.
+The `enyo.Panels` kind is designed to satisfy a variety of common use cases for application layout.
+Using `enyo.Panels`, controls may be arranged as (among other things) a carousel, a set of collapsing panels, a card stack that fades between panels, or a grid.

-Of the set of controls contained inside an enyo.Panels, one is considered active.
-Any enyo kind can be placed inside an enyo.Panels but by convention we refer to each of these controls as a "panel."
-The active panel is set by index using the setIndex method.

-The layout of panels is controlled by the specified layoutKind.
-By default, panels fit to the size of the Panels that contains them and transition via fading.
-To setup a carousel,  specify a layoutKind of "CarouselArranger" and give each panel a width.

-Panels are also animate and are draggable by default.
-These behaviors can be defeated by setting the draggable and animate properties to false.
+For more information, see the [Panels documentation](https://github.com/enyojs/enyo/wiki/Panels) on the Enyo wiki.

 ## Slidable